alpqr/qtvulkan/README.md

-This is the Qt Vulkan test bed - **now with 100% more threads**
+This is the Qt Vulkan test bed.

-The goal is to experiment with basic Vulkan enablers, focusing mainly on getting Vulkan-rendered content into a QWindow, in order to have a more clear view on what kind of (minimal) enablers could be added in Qt 5.9 and beyond.
+The goal is to experiment with basic - but efficient - Vulkan enablers, focusing mainly on getting Vulkan-rendered content into a QWindow, in order to have a more clear view on what kind of (minimal) enablers could be added in Qt 5.9 and beyond.

-Do not expect to see fancy demos here - there is no actual geometry rendering in the examples yet, apart from clearing.
-However, QVulkanRenderLoop itself is pretty complete and stable already.

 ==================================